-Berlin - and where to find what you need
+Berlin - where you can find what you need

-Berlin is the capital city of Germany and a city that is full of knowledge and culture that can be proud of its number of cultural and educational institutions.
+Berlin is the capital of Germany as well as a global city full of international knowledge and culture, with numerous cultural and educational institutions.

-Berlin itself is one of Germany’s 16 federal states, and it is the country’s largest city in terms of area and population, with 3.7 million inhabitants.
+Berlin itself is one of Germany's 16 federal states and, with approximately 3.7 million inhabitants, is the country's largest city in terms of area and population.

-With its 42 public and private universities and colleges, a wide range of social events and activities, and low cost of living, it’s no surprise that the city is the home of a large number of young people: over 30 percent of Berlin’s population is aged under 30.
-And thanks to its central-European location, Berlin is quite multicultural,with over 34% of its population having a migrant background, many coming from Turkey, Eastern Europe, and Russia, as well as Africa and Asia.
-Inhabitants of Berlin come from over 190 nations.
-In addition, international students make up almost 16 percent of the students of Berlin’s higher educational institutions.
+With its 42 public and private universities and colleges, a wide range of social events and activities, and a low cost of living, it is not surprising that the city-state attracts a large number of young people; over 30 percent of Berlin's population is under the age of 30.
+Thanks to its Central European location, Berlin is also very multicultural; over 34 percent of the population has an immigrant background, with many coming from Turkey, Eastern Europe and Russia, as well as Africa and Asia.
+Berlin is thus both an international and global city, known for its cosmopolitanism.
+Berlin's residents come from over 190 nations.
+In addition, international students make up almost 16 percent of the students at Berlin's colleges and universities.

-The website of the DSW generally prepares you for your stay in Germany.
-They give you important information, such as how to open a bank account or how to find a health insurance.
+The pages of the DSW prepare you in general for your study stay in Germany.
+Here you will find important information, for example, about opening a bank account or health insurance.

-If you have arrived in Berlin and are living in a student residence, you are welcome to contact the Residence Tutors, who can help you with organizational questions and translations.
-Students from China, Africa or an Arabic-speaking country can get help from the International Tutors of the studierendenWERK.
+If you have arrived in Berlin and live in one of the studierendenWERK BERLIN student residences, you are welcome to contact the residence tutors, who can help you with organizational questions and translations.
+Students from China, Africa or an Arabic-speaking country can get help from the respective country tutors of the studierendenWERK.

-If you are looking for information about Berlin, what the city has to offer and upcoming events, Berlin.de - the city's official website for residents and tourists - is the website to visit.
+If you're looking for information about Berlin, what the city has to offer and upcoming events, Berlin.de - the city's official website for residents and tourists - is the place to go.

-The public transportation in Berlin is provided by the BVG.
-The costs for taking the public transport in the tariff area ABC is included in your tuition fees and you can simply use all public transportation in Berlin with your student ID.
+Public transportation in Berlin is managed by the BVG.
+The cost of using public transportation in the ABC tariff area is included in your tuition fees and you can easily use it with your student ID.